The Perfect Pedal Stroke May Be Your Natural Stroke

 While studies have not been conclusive about how things like seat height impact pedaling effectiveness.
 Lowering your chest or riding position can make it more difficult and less efficient to pedal, again according to the “Pedal force effectiveness in Cycling” report.
 Thus, a poorly fitting bike could lead to relatively poor pedaling effectiveness.

-Taken together trusting yourself, riding more often, and riding a bicycle or ebike that fits you should help you improve pedal efficiency.
+Taken together trusting yourself, riding more often, and riding a bicycle or eBike that fits you should help you improve pedal efficiency.

 The Perfect Pedal Stroke May Be Your Natural Stroke | EVELO